Dre Campbell Farm

 To attract ladybugs to your garden, plant flowers that they find appealing.

-Some of the best plants for attracting ladybugs include Buckwheat, Fennel, and common yarrow.
-They are also fond of marigold, cosmos, and coriander.
+The best plants for attracting ladybugs include buckwheat, fennel, and common yarrow.
+They are also fond of marigolds, cosmos, and coriander.

 Plants for Dragonflies